llvm/llvm-project/llvm/docs/LangRef.rst

 The first operand and the result have the same vector of integer type.
 The second operand is the vector mask and has the same number of elements as the result vector type.
 The third operand is the explicit vector length of the operation.
-The fourth argument must be a constant and is a flag to indicate whether the result value of the '``llvm.vp.abs``' intrinsic is a :ref:`poison value <poisonvalues>` if the argument is statically or dynamically an ``INT_MIN`` value.
+The fourth operand must be a constant and is a flag to indicate whether the result value of the '``llvm.vp.abs``' intrinsic is a :ref:`poison value <poisonvalues>` if the first argument is statically or dynamically an ``INT_MIN`` value.

 Semantics:
 """"""""""